KISPE-Caspar/EttusSDR_X310_PCI/README.md

 It was found that to successfully install the NI RIO PCI drivers, Ubuntu versions other than 18.04 were found be troublesome and had many dependancy issues.

-Required software packages can either be taken from git or are uploaded and kept in this repository.

 Run the following to ensure you have all the relevant software package dependancies before continuing:

 ```shell